Locally grown flowers from York, PA

 Fall: September- October

-Autumn flowers include eucalyptus, sunflowers, dahlias, specialty asters, and marigolds.
-Summer flowers may continue blooming until last frost.
+Autumn flowers include eucalyptus, sunflowers, dahlias, specialty asters, marigolds, and heirloom chrysanthemums.
+Summer flowers may continue blooming through fall.

 About the owner

-I’m Jenn and I live and grow in York, PA with the help of my husband Zack (and many friends who volunteer their time for big tasks).
+I’m Jenn and I live and grow in York, PA with the help of my husband Zack.
 I learned about cut flower growing while looking into redoing the front flower bed at our house and thought this is something I could really do if I set my mind to it.
 My favorite cut flowers are peonies, poppies, and dahlias, but I really love all of them.
 I admire how unique they all are, from their look to how they like to grow.
 Flowers bring so much happiness and I can’t wait to share that happiness with you.
 Check the “Our Story” tab to learn more about how Solstice Blooms Flower Farm came to be.